Dickson1/CSE_121B/README.md

 # CSE 121B - Javascript Language
 This is a repository to organize and share the programs created while taking the course "CSE 121B: Javascript Language".
-All the code is created by me.
-Please do not copy the code to save time as a student, it is better to create it yourself.

-The course has a 7-week structure, each week is teaching new concepts to apply and combine them with the previous' week concepts.
+The course has a 7-week structure.

 <h2>Week 1</h2>
 <h2>Week 2</h2>